 Index Funds vs. Actively Managed Funds

 Over 20 years, 94.1% of domestic equity funds underperformed their benchmarks (SPIVA, 2024).
 This is not a close call - its a structural disadvantage that compounds over time.
 Active funds charge higher fees for a worse average outcome.
-The durable lesson: Start with index funds.
+The takeaway: Start with index funds.
 Add active exposure only when you have specific reasons and evidence.

 The practical framework: Index funds guarantee you the market return minus minimal fees (0.03-0.10%).
 Active funds promise market-beating returns but deliver underperformance plus higher fees (0.50-1.50%+) in the vast majority of cases.
 The math favors indexing.